-Child marriage was found to be present in 16 per cent of households with children.
+Child marriage was found to be present in 7 per cent of households with children.
 Child labour was found in none of the assessed households.
 At the same time, respondents cited child marriage and child labour as primary risks to girls.
 Child labour was also cited as one of the main risks to boys.
+Among respondent households, 9 per cent were hosting a child who was a non-relative of the respondent.